sainandavihari/HR-Employee-Analysis/README.md

 # Exploring Trends in Automotive Industry
 [Exploring Trends in Automotive Industry.csv](Exploring Trends in Automotive Industry.sql)

-# Project Description
-This project involved performing extensive analysis on a database of car sales information to uncover insights into pricing trends, model performance, and more.
+This involved performing extensive analysis on a database of car sales information to uncover insights into pricing trends, model performance, and more.
 The data contained details on car models, pricing history, mileage, transmission types and other attributes.

-I utilized SQL to explore the data and derive insights to guide pricing, inventory and marketing strategies.

 # Tasks Performed
 Performed general data exploration and validation checks on the cars dataset